parseb/GHOptim/README.md

 ####  GHOptim: Efficient, GHO-Denominating Aave-dependent Options Protocol

 Introduction:
-GHOptim is an advanced and efficient options protocol designed for GHO denominations, operating within the Aave decentralized finance ecosystem.
-Developed by parseb (Bogdan A),

 GHOptim provides a versatile platform for executing options contracts with a focus on flexibility and ease of use.